ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Conventions.md

 	int a;
 	a = 5;

-Methods should also be seperated by a blank line.
+Methods should also be separated by a blank line.

 Exercise
 --------
 Here you will need to write the purpose of the exercise.
-Finishing the exercise correctly must be accomplished using the new feature that you are explaning.
+Finishing the exercise correctly must be accomplished using the new feature that you are explaining.

 Tutorial Code
 -------------